About Vida Health Bar

 PROTOTYPE

-With the research, visual design elements, information architecture in place, it is time to put them all together into a functional website prototype.
-For this project, I used Figma to build the digital wireframes and high fidelity prototypes as to ensure ease of collaboration and make it easier to share for feedback.
+With the research, visual design elements, and information architecture in place, it is time to put them all together into a functional website prototype.
+I used Figma to build the digital wireframes and high-fidelity prototypes as to ensure ease of collaboration and make it easier to share for feedback.
+Click on the video below to see the video prototype of the website.

 MY APPROACH